communitybridge/easycla/docs/whitelist-contributors.md

 1. Click the **pencil** icon next to the whitelist that you want to edit:

 #### Domain Whitelist
-Click ADD ADD NEW LINE, enter a domain name of the whitelisted employees and click SAVE WHITELIST.
+Click ADD NEW LINE, enter a domain name of the whitelisted employees and click SAVE WHITELIST.
 For example:

  ![Edit Domain Whitelist](imgs/cla_edit_domain.png)